mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 We really believe individual life, we really believe [in] modern civilization, because modern civilization makes human beings happy.
 Of course it [does].
 But if you don’t pay careful attention to [the] moden civilization you are always soaking in, it’s very dangerous, because no one knows.
 Everything is changing constantly, so you can misuse modern civilization pretty easily.

 We should appreciate modern civilization because we can live in a better way.
 On the other hand, we should transcend, we should go beyond.
-That means, watch modern civilization – [where] we are going there, what’s going on.
+That means, watch modern civilization – [where] we are going, what’s going on.

 ##### 30:30

 Secondly, regardless of whether you like or dislike, we have to transcend.
 We must transcend.
-That means, completely speaking, we have to reflect upon ourselves and move toward future, for future generations, day after day, in order to transmit human life in proper way.
-In order to transmit human knowledge in proper way – not in wrong way.
-For this, we have to practice, to reflect upon ourselves – what we have done in the world of modern civilization – with gratitude for consciousness and modern civilization.
-And helping, and transmit how important human life is to future generations.
+That means, completely speaking, we have to reflect upon ourselves and move toward [the] future, for future generations, day after day, in order to transmit human life in [a] proper way.
+In order to transmit human knowledge in [a] proper way, not in [a] wrong way, we have to practice, to reflect upon ourselves [and] what we have done in the world of modern civilization, with gratitude for consciousness and modern civilization.
+And [help]; and transmit how important human life is to future generations.

 That is the really great function which modern civilization possesses inherently.
 That is great function.
 Great function is basically, everything is free, completely free.
 It is never limited by any rules or principles.
 We say always, “modern civilization is best,” or “modern civilization is good” – it becomes sort of rules or principles we set up already.
-But it is not real nature of modern civilization.
+But it is not [the] real nature of modern civilization.
 In order to make modern civilization help all sentient beings, we should appreciate it, and reflect, watch carefully, without misusing it.

 ...
 That’s why we have to say constantly [that] the Great Function appears without abiding by fixed principles.